You can contact North Yorkshire Police by phone, post, email or in person.

 The emergencySMS service lets deaf, hard of hearing and speech-impaired people in the UK send an SMS text message to the UK 999 service where it will be passed to the police, ambulance, fire rescue, or coastguard.
 Register your mobile phone now; don't wait until you need the emergencySMS service.

 Our Professional Standards Directorate is responsible for the investigation of all public complaints, whether they are made about Police Officers, Police Staff or Special Constables.
-Please contact the directorate for more information.
+As well as dealing with complaints, the PSD is also able to accept and pass on commendations.
+For more information, please visit the Complaints and commendations page of our website.